FINDING A SERIES OR AN AUTHOR:

 > The Accidental Werewolf: shape-shifting werewolves, Marty and Keegan

-> Accidentally Dead: sun-sensitive vampires who can fly, Nina and Greg
+> Accidentally Dead: Nina and Greg: sun-sensitive vampires who can fly

 (Nina is the most foul-mouthed of the group, especially in book 5.)

-> The Accidental Human: bizarre mixture of werewolves and
+> The Accidental Human: Wanda and Heath: a bizarre mix of werewolves and vampires,

 > Accidentally Demonic: fire-wielding demon Casey and vampire Clay

-> Accidentally Catty: shape-shifting cougars plus a touch of
+> Accidentally Catty: Katie and Shaw: shape-shifting cougars plus a touch of vampirism,

 > Accidentally Dead, Again: laboratory-created vampires Sam McLean and Phoebe Reynolds